aws-samples/hpc-workshop-wrf/README.md

 * using c5n.18xlarge instances for compute nodes.
 Those instances have a low memory to CPU ratio but CPU up to 3.4 Ghz sustained clock speed and 100 Gbps network interfaces with EFA
 * enabling EFA to take advantage of low latency networking for distributed computing
 * configuring all compute nodes in the same placement group to further reduce latency due to physical distance among hosts
-* enabling [DCV](https://docs.aws.amazon.com/dcv/latest/adminguide/what-is-dcv.html) in order to be able to visualize computational results directly from the Master node
+* enabling [DCV](https://docs.aws.amazon.com/dcv/latest/adminguide/what-is-dcv.html) in order to be able to visualize computational results directly from the Head node
 * limiting maximum number of nodes to 6 (to avoid generating unexpected large clusters)
 * configuring 0 compute node at rest (all compute nodes are shut down whene there are no job submitted to the scheduler)